-According to traditional Chinese Medicine, there are three sources of Chi Energy.
+According to Traditional Chinese Medicine, there are three sources of Chi Energy.
 You are born with Chi energy transmitted to you at conception from your parents.
-The other two sources of Chi are obtained from food we eat, the liquids we drink along with the air we breathe.
-This energy derived from our environment through such processes as nutrition and respiration, is converted into an absorbable form by certain organs, and is stored in the body and distributed throughout body.
+The other two sources of Chi are obtained from the food we eat, the liquids we drink along with the air we breathe.
+This energy derived from our environment through such processes as nutrition and respiration is converted into an absorbable form by certain organs and is stored in the body and distributed throughout the body.

 Pictures shows the main meridians in the body.
 (Source: Meridians – Qi Pathways on about.com)